Dear Reader/Writer/Collaborator, Agent/Publisher, Etc

-If you are the proverbial “right agent or publisher” then, hallelujah, it means my life of good karma has finally boomeranged back to me.
-Let’s talk: firstname.lastname@example.org
+I write short fiction – and I am drafting a first full-length novel.
+Meanwhile, if you are the proverbial “right agent or publisher” then, hallelujah, it means my life of good karma has finally boomeranged back to me.
+So let’s talk: firstname.lastname@example.org

 A sample of recent/current Shorts (& micro, flash)…